Katrixerse/Corius/README.md

 If you find any bugs please make a issue so i can look into it and fix it

 Made By:
-- SyntheticGenerations (me)
+- Katrixerse (me)

-Co-Owner:
-EthericDestruction#9748
+- Levi Kaichou

 Special Thanks too:
 - dragonfire535 - Some api commands & canvas commands
+- reztierk - Help with mysql statements and some coding

  will use mySql instead of sqlite to store data (Better this way for reading/writing data)